bluecmd/fest/README.md

 Flow logs of traffic will be outputted to the console as well as auditing data about the authentication and authorization decisions done.
 No logging of traffic forwarded will be implemented.

+## Protobuf definitions

+When updating the .proto file, make sure to update and commit the updated Go implementation.
+The reason for this is to make it trivial to include the definitions without having to do a pre-build step in Go.

+1. Make sure you have `protoc` installed.
+On Debian this can be installed via `apt install protobuf-compiler`.

+2. Install `protoc-gen-go` by running
+   `go get -u github.com/golang/protobuf/protoc-gen-go`.

+3. Run `make -C proto` to update the .pb.go file(s).